isaiah-v/knio/README.md

     // Create a buffered reader for a file
     File(filePath).knioInputStream().bufferedReader().use { reader ->
-        var line: String? = reader.readLine()
+        var line: String? = reader.readLine() // Suspends instead of blocking

         while (line != null) {
             println(line)            // Print each line from the file
             line = reader.readLine() // Suspends instead of blocking
         }
     }
 }
 ```
-In this example:
- - *Suspension*: The readLine() function suspends the coroutine, freeing the thread to perform other tasks while waiting for I/O to complete.
- - *No Callbacks*: This approach avoids callbacks, streams, or blocking threads, making your code more readable and maintainable.

 ---
 ## Snapshots

 Snapshot builds are available from the `main` branch.
 To use the latest snapshot, configure your build script to use the GitHub Maven repository and add the Knio dependency.